Armstrong Siddeley blog

 Armstrong Siddeley Sphinx mascot

-The Armstrong Siddeley Sphinx mascot is famous and was first used by John Davenport Siddeley in advertisements for the Siddeley Deasy car that he made before the start of the First World War in 1914.
+The Armstrong Siddeley Sphinx mascot was first used by John Davenport Siddeley in advertisements for the Siddeley Deasy car that he made before the start of the First World War in 1914.
 Armstrong Siddeley Motors adopted the Sphinx when they started production in 1919 and continued until they made their last car in 1960.
-The Sphinx changed over the years – it was sitting as in the photograph above through to 1932, lay down for the rest of the 1930s and was streamlined in the 1950s.
+The Sphinx changed over the years – it was sitting as in the photograph above through to 1932, lay down for the rest of the 1930s when it was modelled on the Sphinxes on the Thames Embankment, and was streamlined in the 1950s.
 The mascot that I show here dates from 1927.

 Characteristics